SeelabFhdo/ewks2019/README.md

-# Eclipse Modeling Framework Examples
+# Eclipse Modeling Framework and UML Examples

-This repository contains usage examples of tools from or based on the Eclipse Modeling Framework (EMF) [1].
+This repository contains usage examples of tools from or based on the Eclipse Modeling Framework (EMF) [1], and UML examples.
 The usage examples show

 - the implementation of an abstract and concrete syntax for a textual language for modeling simple data structures (*used tools:* Xcore and Xtext [2,3]).
 - implementation of a model-to-text transformation that derives Java POJOs from models constructed with the aforementioned Data Structure Modeling Language (*used tool:* Acceleo [4]).
 - implementation of a model-to-model transformation that derives UML class diagrams from data structure models (*used tool:* ATL [5]).
 - models that represent different views on a microservice architecture and which are expressed with the Language Ecosystem for Modeling Microservice Architectures (LEMMA) [8].
+- UML diagrams for different viewpoints in Microservice Architecture (MSA) [9].

 To play around with the provided examples, follow these steps: